gojekfarm/beast/README.md

-# Beast is now deprecated.
-BQ sink is being supported in [Firehose](https://github.com/odpf/firehose) now.
+# Beast is deprecated.
+Big Query sink is supported in [Firehose](https://github.com/odpf/firehose) now.

+Beast is not supported.
+We recommend using Firehose for sinking Kafka data to BigQuery.

 ## Architecture